joseelq/Modern-Web-Programming-Website-/README.md

     -Local time is provided using the VirtualEarth Time Zone API.

     Additional functionality:
-    -A snake game that keeps track of player's score -Autocomplete feature for major North Carolina cities.
+    -A snake game that keeps track of player's score and randomly generates food around the board.
+    -Autocomplete feature for major North Carolina cities.